nalinbhatt/mTree_doc_develop/docs/source/quick_start.rst

     $ dir

-You should see the following subfolders in your command prompt -
+You should see the following subfolders-

 .. figure:: _static/quick_start_ls.png
         :align: center